Wynn Q1 disappoints; Macau casino a bright spot

 Revenue in Macau, however, jumped 9.8 percent.

-Approval for Wynn’s new Macau casino puts him ahead of rivals MGM China (2282.HK) and local player SJM (0880.HK), which are awaiting notice from the government.
+Wynn’s approval for his new Macau casino puts him ahead of rivals MGM China (2282.HK) and local player SJM (0880.HK), which are awaiting notice from the government.
 Las Vegas Sands (LVS.N) just opened another casino there in April.

 Wynn said the new casino would not come cheap, though he declined to provide spending figures as the company is working out ways to reduce costs.